 Like its infrastructure, the DR’s telecommunications services are among the most wide-ranging and advanced in the Caribbean, from local cellular phone service to Internet access options.
 The two largest and most ubiquitous communications providers in the country are Claro and Orange.

 Smartphones & SIM Cards

 The most affordable way to stay in touch and make calls while in the DR, especially on an extended trip, is to have your own phone number.
-Head to either a Claro or Orange location–they are sometimes located within a shopping malls or supermarkets–and purchase a new SIM card for less than US$5.
+Head to either a Claro or Altice location–they are sometimes located within a shopping malls or supermarkets–and purchase a new SIM card for less than US$5.
 This usually includes about ten minutes of free local calls.
 You must bring:

 - An unlocked cell or smartphone; and

 - A valid passport, legally required to obtain a SIM card.